edenbd50/CryptoBull-Claim-Check/README.md

 - Navigate to `local_ip:port/7777`
 	- Place after the slash the crypto bull that you want to use.
 <img src="https://github.com/edenbd50/CryptoBull-Claim-Check/blob/main/images/claimd_his_bear.png" alt="claimd_his_bear" >

+## 5. Deploy your own

+- Create account in Heroku.
+- Fork this repository.
+- Create new Project in Heroku.
+- Link your Forked project into the Heroku Project settings (Log-in with your github account to gain access to the forked project).
+- Deploy
+- Press `Open app`

 If you found this useful don't be shy you can always buy me a coffee as a thank you 😉☕.